 Research and Innovation

-The programme will aim to push the European Union into global leadership in a number of important areas and will support vital breakthrough innovations through the European Innovation Council, by creating greater impact through R&I missions and by ensuring effective partnerships.
+The programme aims to push the European Union into global leadership in a number of important areas and will support vital breakthrough innovations through the European Innovation Council, by creating greater impact through R&I missions and by ensuring effective partnerships.